Forage fish: Bait and feeder fish

 Forage fish are sometimes referred to as bait fish or feeder fish.
-Bait fish is a term used particularly by recreational fishermen, although commercial fisherman also catch fish to bait longlines and traps.
-Forage fish is a fisheries term, and is used in the context of fisheries.
-Bait fish, by contrast, are fish that are caught by humans to use as bait for other fish.
-The terms overlap in the sense that most bait fish are also forage fish, and vice versa.
-Feeder fish is a term used particularly in the context of fish aquariums.
-It refers essentially to the same concept as forage fish, small fish that are eaten by larger fish, but the term is adapted to the particular requirements of working with fish in aquariums.
+"Forage fish" is a fishing industry term, and is used predominantly in the context of commercial fishing and fisheries science.
+"Bait fish", by contrast, is a term used mainly by recreational fishermen (particularly anglers) to describe small fish that are caught for the purpose of being used as hookbaits to attract other larger fish, although commercial fishermen may also catch small fish as baits on longlines and traps.
+The terms overlap in the sense that most bait fish chosen are also forage fish, and conversely most forage fish are suitable for use as baits.

+"Feeder fish" is a term used particularly in the context of aquaculture and aquarium fishkeeping, referring to small fish, live or dead, that are presented as foodstuff for larger captive fish.
+The concept is essentially same as the trophic role of forage fish in the wild, but the term is adapted specifically to feeding fish in aquariums.